 4. According to coupon usage rate stats, 88% of US consumers used some type of a coupon in 2020.

-Only 12% of consumers said they didn’t use any sort of coupon during 2020.
+Coupon statistics for 2020 show that only 12% of consumers said they didn’t use any sort of coupon last year.
 However, the share of consumers who did use them is 6% lower compared to 2019.
 Of these consumers, about 50% of those in the 18–39 age group used digital coupons, while those aged 60 and over showed little-to-no interest in this format, giving preference to print coupons instead.

 5. Coupon statistics for 2021 predict that digital coupons will have 145.3 million users in the US.